 To make things worse, when your ordering window rolls around the following week, you realize that you need to go back to that supplier and place an order for item D – starting the process over again!

-So how do you find the balance between the MOQ and the quantity you actually need?
+So, how do you find the balance between the MOQ and the quantity you actually need?

 EazyStock also calculates your unconstrained order quantity, which is the amount you’d order if there were no MOQs.
-This means you can negotiate with the supplier or look for one whose MOQs actually align with your needs, making it easier to balance stock levels and capital expenditure.
+This means you can negotiate with the supplier or look for one whose MOQs align with your needs, making it easier to balance stock levels and capital expenditure.

 The functionality kicks in when you’re placing a supplier order and find that you’re short of your minimum order quantity, value or weight.
 Once you confirm your initial order lines, you can go to that supplier’s profile in EazyStock and click “order fill-up”.